-I am a third year architecture student at California Polytechnic State University in San Luis Obispo, California, and I think a lot.
+I am an architecture student at California Polytechnic State University in San Luis Obispo, California, and I think a lot.
 I am a proud native of the Grand Canyon State, and my experiences define who I am and directly affect how I approach architecture.
 I have always felt a deep personal connection with nature, cities, and places.
 The blog’s name, “Sacred Skylines,” refers to the profound affection I have for both the built and natural environments.

 Home means everything to me.
 I am so lucky to have been afforded exclusive access to some of the most expansive and spectacularly raw landscapes on Earth, many of them virtually right in my backyard.
 Not a day goes by where I’m not daydreaming of vast Saguaro covered foothills, snowy mountain peaks, or tall sandstone cliffs being set on fire by a setting Southwestern sun.
-Expect me to write about Arizona.
-A lot.

 Unfortunately, as it may be, I am a poor college student whose time is almost entirely dedicated to my studies.
 However, from time to time, I am able to temporarily satisfy my restless desire to travel, be it on my own, with close friends, or through school field trips.
-Those experiences will be recorded here, through a combination of visual and textual conglomerations.
+Those experiences will be recorded here, through a combination of visual and textual records.

 Welcome and enjoy the ride!